grahamfalconer/html-video-player/README.md

 # html-video-player
-A custom html video player.
+A custom html video player to play 2 videos at once